Catarina Furmark

 from both the infants’ and the parents’ perspective in families where the

-evaluate the effects of the Small Step intervention on the overall
+psychological problems, and secondly to evaluate the Small Step intervention on the

 News from KI